kimutai-codes/blog/posts/worldly-christian-music.md

 2. It is deeply **affiliated with the one church movement**(This will need its own article)
 3. Most of its **sources are apostate churches**(who have left the faith and are babbling with new age beliefs and even eastern religion beliefs and practices)
 4. It mostly **spreads heresy(misleading doctrine)** which is risky esp for young Christians.We need to be careful what we consume from men.
-5. It returns or introduces believers to the secular world.You listen to CCM, then you start being tolerant to cellular music and before you know it
+5. It returns or introduces believers to the secular world.You listen to CCM, then you start being tolerant to cellular music, you search for a songs with stronger beat and before you know it, you're dancing to dancehall and rapping to cecular music -  this has happened to me actually

 ## Seeking Alternatives